imeleges/REMA_Dubai/README.md

 </p>

 Boxplot graphically demonstrates the locality, spread and skewness groups of prices for every number of bedrooms.
 This diagram indicates variability outside of the upper and lower quartiles.
 Interestingly interquartile range for studios and 1 bedroom apartments is almost the same.
-Boxplot for studios has a nearly normal distribution, where 1 bedrooms distribution has a slight shift to the right.
+Boxplot for studios has a nearly normal distribution, where 1 bedroom listings' distribution has a slightly heavier right tail.

 #### Area